 B. The Role and Responsibilities of the Board of Directors

 The Board oversees the exercise of corporate powers and the Company's business affairs to ensure that they are managed to meet its stated goals and objectives.
 The Board recognizes its responsibility to engage, and provide for the continuity of, executive management that possesses the character, skills and experience required to attain the Company's goals and to ensure that nominees for the Board of Directors possess appropriate qualifications and reflect a reasonable diversity of backgrounds and perspectives.
 Directors represent the collective interests of all stockholders of the Company and will act in good faith, with due care and in a manner he or she reasonably believes to be in the best interests of the Company.
+Consistent with their fiduciary duties and the Company’s Code of Business Conduct, directors are expected to maintain the confidentiality of the deliberations of the Board and its committees.

 To fulfill its role and responsibilities, the Board shall: